Master of Arts in Ministry (MAM)

 Download our brochure

-The Master of Arts Ministry Program encompasses the vision and four aspects of lay formation as articulated by Pope John Paul II in Christifidelis Laici:
+The Master of Arts in Ministry Program encompasses the vision and four aspects of lay formation as Saint Pope John Paull II articulated in Christifidelis Laici:

 Designed for non-resident students, this program is geared for those who seek to serve the local church as pastoral associates, religious educators, or in a variety of administrative and ministerial positions that are open to the laity in contemporary Catholic parish life and in other settings such as hospitals, campuses and prisons.